Tenant Setup and Migration

 The single most common Microsoft 365 misconception we see in Vancouver: "Microsoft backs up our data."
 Microsoft runs the platform and guarantees uptime, but retention windows are short.
 Deleted email is kept for 30 days.
 Deleted OneDrive and SharePoint items are retained for 93 days.
 After that, the data is gone.
 For any business that might not notice a deletion or corruption for months, we add third-party backup: Veeam Backup for Microsoft 365, AvePoint, or an equivalent Canadian-hosted solution.
 Retention is configurable to your compliance needs (typically 7 years for professional services, 1 year minimum for all clients).
 Restore is tested quarterly.

 For most small businesses of 5 to 25 users, Business Standard is the floor.
 Add Business Premium when you need endpoint management through Intune or conditional access.
-For 50 plus users or regulated industries, E3 or E5 make more sense.
+For 50-plus users or regulated industries, E3 or E5 make more sense.
 We audit licensing quarterly and right-size assignments, since most tenants we inherit are over-licensed by 15 to 40 percent.

 Three to six weeks end-to-end for a typical 10 to 50 user business.
 Tenant setup happens in week one.
 Mailbox delta sync runs in the background, so the actual cutover weekend has zero email downtime.
 SharePoint and Teams rollout follow on a scheduled wave plan.